Codewtithdips/AI-Powered-Resume-Classifier-Automated-Resume-Categorization/README.md

 ```

+## 📝 Description
+This project employs various machine learning models and a deep learning approach to identify job categories from resumes.
+Using datasets, resumes are processed and classified using models such as:

+- Random Forest Classifier
+- Logistic Regression
+- K-Nearest Neighbor
+- Support Vector Machine (SVM)
+- Deep Learning: Artificial Neural Networks (ANN) and Long Short-Term Memory (LSTM)

+The model training is performed on preprocessed data, and the results are used to create a functional script that categorizes resumes automatically.

 ## 📂 Dataset
 - **Source**: [GitHub - Sbhawal/resumeScraper](https://github.com/Sbhawal/resumeScraper)
 - **Description**: The dataset contains resumes from different professional fields, including Advocate, Information Technology, and more.